 Some of the stimulant withdrawal symptoms of methamphetamines include extreme depression, increased appetite, excessive drowsiness, shaking, sweating, and hyperventilation.
 The length of symptoms varies with the amount of damage done to the addict's body.
 One particularly disturbing effect of withdrawal from methamphetamine is the feeling of bleakness or feeling dirty.
 Often addicts report that they cannot stand their bodies or the way they feel.
 Depression is so severe during withdrawal that the risk of suicide among addicts is higher and much more frequent than those withdrawing from heroin, cocaine, or alcohol.

 Long-Term Effects of Addiction to Meth

 Unfortunately addicts often resort to criminal and dangerous behavior as a means of getting their drug.
-A study showed that most people in jail or prison on fraud charges were under the influence of methamphetamines or committed the fraud in order to obtain methamphetamines.
-Although it has been mentioned that methamphetamine is cheaper than other street drugs, prolonged use leads to dependence and tolerance development which causes the addict to use more in order to obtain the same "euphoric" high.
+A study showed that most people in jail or prison on fraud charges were under the influence of meth or committed the fraud in order to obtain methamphetamines.
+Although it has been mentioned that it is cheaper than cocaine, prolonged use leads to dependence and tolerance development which causes the addict to use more in order to obtain the same "euphoric" high.